ben2610/kinect_sim/README.md

   > The height of the framebuffer is derived from the aspect ratio: aspect_ratio = tan(40)/tan(35) =  w/h => h = 510 (round to even value).

+* __terrain.py__

+  Fractal terrain generation algorithm translated from javascript (source https://github.com/qiao/fractal-terrain-generator).
+It produces a NxM numpy array with heights values.
+Used in __tof.py__ to deform a cylinder (the height is converted to distance to axis).

 * __tof.py__

   External python script linked to the blend file and automatically executed at each frame.
 It sets the uniforms and exports the framebuffer at each frame to kinect format (TBD).

+  To simulate variance in the scene, a cylinder object is deformed each frame according to the random terrain generation algorithm in __terrain.py__.

+  > A vertex shader could not be used because blender does not allow to modify the vertex shader alone.
+Chaing the vertex in python works because the BGE automatically recomputes the vertex normal at each frame.

 * __image/xytable.exr__